 Performances and Roles

 Our lives are situated in lifescapes with others and influenced by our circumstances.
 A person born a specific gender, on a specific day, in the United States will be different from a person born of the same gender, on the same day in Gaza.
 SI observes the self is, at least in part, and likely a large part, “a social creation that is built from a whole series of relationships and interactions with other people.”
 (Giddens & Sutton, p.
 473) These interactions have the potential to shape and change who we think we are. (p.
 473) Older generations were concerned with roles associated with work and family.
-Younger generations are defined by many roles and seek to not be boxed in by any one controlling role.
+Many roles define younger generations and seek to not be boxed in by any one controlling role.
 (Guillen, 2023, pp. 21-22)

 Generational analysts observe that GenZ (born 1985 to present) is growing up more slowly than their predecessors.
 They prefer to remain in the roles of childhood than to adopt the roles of adulthood, leading to growing up more slowly.
 (Twenge, 2017, p.45) This is impacting the development of identity and self-concept.
 One study of 18-26-year-olds indicated that 53% expressed diffuse identity decreasing as the participants drew near to the age of 26.
 (Strnadova et al., 2019, p.
 569) This may support the idea that the merging support for distinct social causes in the role of protestor could be related to immature identity formation still searching to firm up roles and scripts with more nuance.
 Stoltzfus argues more is going on with GenZ than simply deferring or avoiding adult roles.
-Stoltzfus supports a new developmental stage between the age of 18-29 proposed by Jeffrey Arnett that he labels “emerging adulthood.”
+Stoltzfus supports a new developmental stage between the ages of 18 and 29, which was proposed by Jeffrey Arnett, who labels it “emerging adulthood.”
 Rather than focusing on this phenomenon negatively, he sees this in a more positive light as a “time of experimentation and exploration” of many different options.
 Gen Z may be slower in adopting adult roles, but they have a larger portfolio of roles to consider and adopt.
-Is the identification of all social causes as one giant cause reflective of the vast quantity of causes young people are exposed to through social media leading to generalization as a coping strategy for role formation?
+Is the identification of all social causes as one giant cause reflective of the vast number of causes young people are exposed to through social media, leading to generalization as a coping strategy for role formation?

 For younger generations, boundaries between school, life, and work are more porous than those of their predecessors. (pp. 194-198) This softening of boundaries related to role performance may enlighten regarding the melding of distinct causes into one cause.
 Younger people, at least some of them, may be indicating a willingness to move beyond distinctions with strong boundaries to finding what is held in common, that is not merely having multiple roles, but an expanded role play based on a softening of boundaries and inclusion of wider causes.
 The recent protestors find something in the specific causes they identify with inclusively.